-Her piece featured below, titled Petrichor, will be displayed in the U.S. Capitol.
+Her piece featured below, titled Petrichor, is currently displayed in the U.S. Capitol.

-The Artistic Discovery Contest is open to all high school students in the 2nd District.
+The Congressional Art Competition is open to all high school students in the 2nd District.
+Students may submit their artwork up until the April 20th, 2016 deadline.
+A panel of judges made up of of local artists and art experts will then determine a winner and runners-up.
 The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.

 Artwork entered in the contest may be up to 28 inches by 28 inches, may be up to 4 inches in depth, and not weigh more than 15 pounds.
 If your artwork is selected as the winning piece, it must arrive framed and must still measure no larger than the above maximum dimensions.

 - Paintings - including oil, acrylics, and watercolor